 Where we’ve been:

-In 2002, the CSR Group launched as a pioneer in corporate social responsibility (CSR) consulting.
-For the past decade, we’ve worked with Fortune 500 companies on CSR Strategy, Ethics, Stakeholder Engagement, Sustainability Reporting, and CSR Communications.
+In 2002, The CSR Group launched as a pioneer in corporate social responsibility (CSR) consulting.
+For the past decade, we’ve worked with Fortune 500 companies on ESG Strategy, Ethics, Stakeholder Engagement, Sustainability Reporting, and CSR Communications.
 Through our work with past clients, including Dell, Brown-Forman, The Coca Cola Africa Foundation, and Whole Foods Market, we have developed great breadth and depth of knowledge.
 These experiences have helped clarify our core values and shape our direction over the years.

 Where we are:

 Now, as we begin our 2nd decade of helping organizations define and realize their sustainability goals, we’ve been thinking long and hard about how to bring our services to a broader audience.
 Can we democratize sustainability and create a more inclusive conversation?
 Can we increase the number of medium-sized and small businesses that are growing and thriving through implementing responsible practices?